Company – Active

-KEPCO, apart from its existing operating coal power plants, is planning to expand its coal power generation capacity, completely contrary to the coal phase-out mandated by the Paris Agreement climate goal of limiting global temperature rise to below 1.5ºC.
-KEPCO has bought equity in and lended to fossil fuel projects across the Middle East, Asia and Africa, prompting BankTrack's partners to name it a "major global coal power developer".
+KEPCO operates coal power plants and is expanding its coal power generation capacity by 3.2 gigawatts (GW) with the Vung Ang 2 and Java 9 & 10 coal-fired power projects.
+KEPCO’s plans run counter to the coal phase-out mandated by the Paris Agreement climate goal of limiting global temperature rise to 1.5ºC.
+KEPCO is a major global coal power developer and has bought equity in and lended to fossil fuel projects across the Middle East, Asia and Africa.

 What must happen